wangdongjie100/wangdongjie100.github.io/_pages/about.md

 <h4>Announcement</h4>

-We will host the third **Data-Centric AI Workshop** at CIKM 2024 📊.
+We will host the third **AI for Urban Planning** at AAAI 2025 📊.
 If you are interested in this topic, we welcome you to submit your paper 📝.
-For more details, please visit [this link](https://data-centric-ai-dev.github.io/CIKM2024/#submission).
+For more details, please visit [this link](https://ai-for-urban-planning.github.io/AAAI25-workshop/).

-Additionally, we will host the first tutorial, **"Tabular Data-Centric AI: Challenges, Techniques, and Future Perspectives,"** at CIKM 2024 📚.
-If you are interested, we invite you to participate and engage in discussions with us 🤝.

 ---